Bunker Hill, Kansas: Government

 Bunker Hill is a city of the third class with a mayor-council form of government.
 The city council consists of five members, and it meets on the second Tuesday of each month.

 Bunker Hill lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 36th district of the Kansas Senate and the 109th district of the Kansas House of Representatives.

 Education

 The community is served by Russell County USD 407 public school district.
-The district high school is Russel High School located in Russell.
+The district high school is Russell High School, located in Russell.

 Bunker Hill schools were closed through school unification.
 The Bunker Hill High School mascot was White Owls.

 Infrastructure

 Transportation

-Interstate 70 and U.S. Route 40 run concurrently east-west a mile south of the city.
+Interstate 70 and U.S. Route 40 run concurrently east-west, one mile south of the city.
 Bunker Hill-Luray Road, a paved county road, runs north–south along the city's western edge.

 Union Pacific Railroad operates one freight rail line, its Kansas Pacific (KP) Line, through Bunker Hill.
 The line runs east–west through the community.